Naralux/mediacenter/README.md

 # Requirements
 - Active [Real-Debrid](https://real-debrid.com/) subscription and your [API key](https://real-debrid.com/apitoken).
-- Docker Engine.
-Tested on version 27.1.1 (preferably with your user added to the `docker` group).
-- Docker Compose.
-Tested on version 2.29.1.
+- Docker Engine + Docker Compose.

 ## My Setup
-I'm running this stack in a Ubuntu Server (24.04 LTS) Virtual Machine (8GB RAM, 50GB disk (you don't need 50GB)) on a Proxmox node.
+I'm running this stack on a Ubuntu Server (24.04 LTS) Virtual Machine (8GB RAM, 50GB disk (you don't need 50GB, can be less)) on a Proxmox node.
 Make sure the IP is static.
-You can probably(?) get this stack to work using LXC, but I haven't tried it.

-I consume media exclusively via the Plex App on a Nvidia Shield Pro that Direct Plays almost all types of formats.
+I play media exclusively via the Plex App on a Nvidia Shield Pro that Direct Plays almost all types of formats.
 My Radarr/Sonarr quality profiles are tweaked in such a way that I only grab content that my setup can Direct Play.
+If your setup requires transcoding search for additional guides online on setting up Plex in Docker with hardware transcoding enabled, this setup does NOT support hardware transcoding as-is.

 # Stack
 - [Zurg](https://github.com/debridmediamanager/zurg-testing)